-At St. Thomas Aquinas Secondary School, we believe that the foundation for all learning is language.
-Language is the primary means of communication, and language skills are fundamental to lifelong learning.
+At St. Thomas Aquinas Catholic Secondary School, we believe that the foundation for all learning is language.
+We also believe that language is instrumental in developing a learning community of international-mindedness and intercultural understanding.
+Language and culture are intertwined, and thus, language is a crucial part of an international education as it is the primary means of communication, and language skills are fundamental to lifelong learning.
 For students to be successful learners, they must be able to use language appropriately, accurately, and confidently both orally and in writing in a variety of contexts for a variety of purposes.
 Language proficiency enables students to develop the inquiry skills needed to acquire knowledge related to all areas of the IB Diploma Programme.